 The health benefits of omega-3 fatty acids are widely known.* Docosahexaenoic acid (DHA) is one type of omega-3 fatty acid that is especially important during pregnancy.
 In this article, learn about five key benefits of DHA during pregnancy and how you can make sure you get enough of this critical prenatal nutrient.

-Health Benefits Of DHA For Your Baby
+Health Benefits of DHA for Mom and Baby

-1. DHA supports full-term pregnancy.
+1. DHA may help support a full-term pregnancy.*

-Omega-3 fatty acids, including EPA and DHA, are building blocks of the baby’s brain and retina.
-According to Elizabeth Ward, MS, RD, an expert on nutrition during pregnancy and the author of Expect the Best, your baby’s brain and eyes utilize DHA during the second trimester of pregnancy and continue until age two.
+Omega-3 fatty acids, including EPA and DHA, are building blocks of the baby’s brain and retina.* According to Elizabeth Ward, MS, RD, an expert on nutrition during pregnancy and the author of Expect the Best, your baby’s brain and eyes utilize DHA during the second trimester of pregnancy up until age two.*